-We have audited the financial statements of Rockpool Acquisitions PLC (the "Company"), which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, and the Statement of Cash Flows for the year ended 31 March 2023, and the related notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Rockpool Acquisitions PLC ("Company"), which comprise the Statement of Financial Position, Statement of Comprehensive Income, Statement of Changes in Equity and Statement of Cashflows for the year ended 31 March 2024, and the related notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and accounting standards including UK-adopted international accounting standards (UK-adopted IAS).
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK-adopted international accounting standards (UK-adopted IAS).

-In our opinion, Rockpool Acquisition PLC's financial statements:
+In our opinion, Rockpool Acquisitions PLC's financial statements:

-- give a true and fair view in accordance with UK-adopted IAS of the assets, liabilities and financial position of the Company as at 31 March 2023 and of its financial performance and cash flows for the year then ended; and - have been properly prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view in accordance with UK-adopted IAS of the assets, liabilities and financial position of the Company as at 31 March 2024 and of its financial performance and cash flows for the year then ended; and - have been properly prepared in accordance with the requirements of the Companies Act 2006.